stavrostzagadouris/stavrossolutions/src/routes/articles/conda.md

 date: '2025-02-22'
 ---

-When I first started playing with python and making scripts, I didn't realize I was gumming up my main systems environment with packages and variables etc.
+When I first started playing with python and making scripts, I didn't realize I was gumming up my main systems' environment with packages and variables etc.

 Luckily a friend pointed me toward miniconda and venv.

 The idea is that with python scripts for example, they need packages like 'openai' or 'beautifulsoup'.
-Sometimes they're very picky about what versions they need and it can get messy if you install the wrong one(s).
+Sometimes they're very picky about what versions they need and it can get messy if you install the wrong one(s) and I've definitely gotten to a point where I mangled my main system so much I could no longer play with the project I was trying to work with and I didn't know what to do.

 It would be so much easier if you could just wipe the whole environment and start again.
 And that's the whole point with miniconda and venv.

 When I'm on Windows I use miniconda, and when I'm in Linux (I tend to use Ubuntu) I use venv.

-I'll go over miniconda in this article, but only at the most basic level, simply installing and setting up/deteling a new environment.
+I'll go over miniconda in this article, but only at the most basic level, simply installing and setting up/deleting a new environment.

 There is way much more functionality I've never gotten into personally, so I can't write on that yet, but even just knowing how to create and delete environments will make your python/comfyui/personal projects so much easier to manage.